intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

 library.
 For example, a fallback for `cl_intel_devicelib_cassert` extension is provided as `libsycl-fallback-cassert.spv`

-For AOT compilation, fallback libraries are also provided as object files (e.g. `libsycl-fallback-cassert.o`).
-Device code in these object files is identical to the the `*.spv` files.
+For AOT compilation, fallback libraries are provided as object files (e.g. `libsycl-fallback-cassert.o`) which contain device code in LLVM IR format.
+Device code in these object files is equivalent to device code in the `*.spv` files.